Skip to main content

 Ph.D.: Duke University, North Carolina (2017)

 I am an Associate Professor of Philosophy at Concordia University in Montreal, Canada.
-My work focuses on moral emotions such as sympathy, empathy, shame and related topics such as moral progress/discovery.
-I am particularly interested in understanding the role emotions play in moral deliberation, moral perception, and moral motivation in Chinese philosophy and moral psychology.
+My work focuses on moral emotions and their interpersonal aspects.
+I am particularly interested in understanding the role emotions play in moral deliberation, moral motivation, and moral learning in Chinese philosophy and moral psychology.
+Currently, I am working on a monograph on shame and its moral importance in Early Chinese Thoughts.

-My work has appeared in journals such as Dao, Philosophy Compass, Comparative and Continental Philosophy, and the Journal of Chinese Philosophy.
-Here is a story on the Global and Mail on my study on the cultivation and expression of emotions in public lives.
+My work has appeared in journals such as The Journal of American Philosophical Association, Hypatia, Dao, Philosophy Compass, Comparative and Continental Philosophy, and the Journal of Chinese Philosophy.
+Here is an article in the Guardian in which I was interviewed to discuss the complexity of the Confucian idea of shame; here is story on the Global and Mail on my study on the cultivation and expression of emotions in public lives.

 Teaching activities